juliensimon/dlnotebooks/README.md

-Jupyter notebooks used in my articles: https://medium.com/@julsimon
+Jupyter and Zeppelin notebooks used in my articles: https://medium.com/@julsimon